Summer course Training session

 Loran de Galeil

-(Professor at the Conservatoire National Supérieure de Paris, France; former concertmaster of the Orchester de Paris, France)
+(Professor Emeritus at the Conservatoire National Supérieur de Musique de Paris, France; former concertmaster of the Orchestre de Paris, France)

 Natalie Deccan